 Vitamin D promotes skin cell growth.
 This nutrient also supports skin barrier function.
 In other words, vitamin D helps your skin barrier do its job of holding hydration in while keeping unwelcome compounds out.
 Bonus: vitamin D boosts your skin immune system.

 Vitamin C is another popular supplement for skin health.
 However, this supplement is valued more for its antioxidants and collagen production than for improving dry skin.

 You can also use collagen-based supplements to promote soft, supple skin.
-Studies indicate that the protein collagen minimizes the appearance of wrinkles and improves skin hydration.
+Studies show that the protein collagen minimizes the appearance of wrinkles and improves skin hydration.